zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

         cd $CONTROLLER/neutron.reference.net/host_vars
         cp proto.zenoss.loc myhost.zenoss.loc

+  - Ensure that "myhost.zenoss.loc" is your actual hostname and that is has a valid DNS value in your server.
+    *Using /etc/hosts as a resolver may not work*.

 * Edit the variables in neutron.reference.net/host_vars/myhost.zenoss.loc:

    - Make sure all the ip addresses are correct for the defined servers.